ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-5.md

 layout: learningpathall
 ---

-By following this learning path, you have seen how the Memory Taggging Extension (MTE) can be used by a dynamic memory allocator to prevent common types of memory misuse.
+By following this learning path, you have seen how the Memory Tagging Extension (MTE) can be used by a dynamic memory allocator to prevent common types of memory misuse.

 Remember that due to MTE's limited granularity and number of tag values, the quality